textileio/community/docs/run/Command-Line.md

 The `API` address is the address that the daemon will serve the HTTP API from.
 This API is used to control the daemon through the command line (or via curl or some other client).
 Unlike the Gateway address, you should ensure that the `API` address is _not_ dialable from outside of your machine, or potentially malicious parties may be able to send commands to your Textile daemon.
 Having said that, see the [`API`] config entry for details on further controlling the API HTTP server.

 The `CafeAPI` address is the address that the Textile peer will serve the cafe REST API.
 This API is used to enable other peers on the network to request pinning, backup, and inbox services.
 Normally, a only a designated *cafe* peer would enable this API, though any peer may operate as a cafe if they want.
-See [[Cafes|Cafes]] wiki page for details.
+See [Cafes](/learn#cafes) wiki page for details.

 The `Gateway` address is the address that the daemon will serve the gateway interface from.
 The gateway may be used to view files through Textile, and serve static content.
 This port may or may not be dialable from outside you machine, that's entirely up to you.
 The `Gateway` address is on by default, but if you leave it blank, the gateway server will not start.